geffzhang/awesome-semantickernel/README.md

 - [Semantic Kernel - MongoDB Connector](https://github.com/kbeaugrand/SemanticKernel.Connectors.Memory.MongoDB) Atlas MongoDB connector for Semantic Kernel skills and semantic memory

 ## Plans
+sequences of actions that Semantic Kernel can execute to achieve a goal, such as booking a flight or writing some content.

 ## Personas
+profiles that define the preferences and personality of Semantic Kernel, such as tone, style, and humor

 ## Open Source Projects
 - [Copilot Chat Sample Application](https://github.com/microsoft/chat-copilot):This is an enriched intelligence app, with multiple dynamic components including command messages, user intent, and memories